Weaverthorpe: Geography

 The village is served by unclassified roads and lies 5 km south of the A64 road at Sherburn.

 There was a railway station on the York to Scarborough Line at Sherburn which was called Weaverthorpe.
 It had been renamed from Sherburn to Wykeham and then renamed again to Weaverthorpe.
 This was to avoid confusion over place names (as there was a Wykeham station on the Forge Valley Line between Pickering and Seamer).

-Until 1974 the village lay in the historic county boundaries of the East Riding of Yorkshire.
+Media

+Television signals in the village are received from the local relay transmitter which is transmitted via the Belmont transmitter with signals cannot be received from either the Emley Moor and Bilsdale transmitters.

+Local radio stations are BBC Radio York on 103.7 FM, Greatest Hits Radio York and North Yorkshire on 104.7 FM, and Coast & County Radio on 97.4 FM.

+The village is served the local newspaper, Gazette and Herald.